Healthy Homes Assessment Boulcott

 What We Do

-As building inspectors we are experts in all aspects involved in expert house Inspections.
-We are here to ensure you make the best decision when buying your next home.
+As building inspectors we take on all issues of specialist house Inspections.
+We’re there to ensure you make the right choice when it comes to purchasing your next property.

-We specialise in a variety of services to make sure you are completely updated on the condition of any property you might be contemplating buying or selling along with other solutions.
+We specialise in a variety of solutions to make sure you are completely updated on the condition of any property you may be contemplating buying or selling along with other services.

 • Pre Purchase & Pre Sale Reports